 When purchasing a water source heat pump, you must also consider repair costs of the system.
 This is an important detail to note as proper maintenance can considerably increase the useful life of your heat pump.
 The repair costs of water source heat pumps are generally lower than its counterparts, but the range is still quite wide depending on the repair needed.

 |Year||RHI Payments||Water Source Heat Pump Accumulated Cost||Gas Boiler Accumulated Cost||Savings|

 Fill in the form in just 1 minute

 Water source heat pumps are an environmentally friendly and cost-efficient heating option for your home with a variety of benefits:

 - They generate less CO2 emissions than conventional heating systems.

-- The Energy Saving Trust (EST) estimated that such a heat pump could save you between £395 and £2,000 a year depending on which heating system you replace.
+- It has been estimated that a water source heat pump could save you between £395 and £2,000 a year depending on which heating system you replace.